Students who have already been admitted to the College have two options for enrolling in courses:

 In-State Tuition Requirements

 An initial determination, based upon information provided on the student’s application for admission, will be made as to whether a student qualifies for Oklahoma resident status.
 This determination will be based on the policies of the Oklahoma State Regents for Higher Education.
-Students who wish to petition for a change in their residence classification must submit a Petition for In-State Tuition Classification along with all appropriate support documentation to the Office of Recruitment and Admissions.
-For additional information regarding in-state/out-of-state tuition status and reclassification forms, contact the Office of Recruitment and Admissions.
+Students who wish to petition for a change in their residence classification must submit a Petition for In-State Tuition Classification along with all appropriate support documentation to Records and Graduation Services.
+The petition is available via the Registrar Appeals on the Records website.